-Have you heard this story before about the big rocks?
+Have you heard the story about the big rocks before?
 It bears repeating even if you’ve heard it before.

 Then he pulled out a one-gallon, wide-mouthed mason jar and set it on a table in front of him.
-Then he produced about a dozen fist-sized rocks and carefully placed them, one at a time, into the jar.
+Then he produced about a dozen fist-sized rocks and carefully placed them, one by one, into the jar.

 When the jar was filled to the top and no more rocks would fit inside, he asked, “Is this jar full?”